Helen Edmundson: 2000s

 In 2002, Edmundson's play Mother Teresa is Dead was produced at the Royal Court Theatre.
 In 2004, her adaptation of Gone to Earth was produced by Shared Experience at the Lyric Hammersmith and on tour; it was nominated for a TMA Award.
 Edmundson's adaptation of Coram Boy premiered at the National Theatre in November 2005, starring Olivier Award-winner Bertie Carvel and Tony Award-nominee Paul Ritter; Edmundson received a Time Out Award and was nominated for an Olivier Award.
 Coram Boy was named by the Evening Standard as one of the fifty best plays of the century, and became used as a set text in A-Level Drama and Theatre Studies.
-The play came back for a revival at the same venue a year later, again starring Carvel.
+The play returned for a revival at the same venue a year later, again starring Carvel.
 Her adaptation of Orestes, toured in the UK and played at the Tricycle Theatre with Shared Experience in 2006.

 Coram Boy was revived at the Imperial Theatre on Broadway in 2007, starring Emmy Award-winner Uzo Aduba and Tony Award-nominee Jan Maxwell, receiving six Tony Award nominations.
 In 2008, Edmundson amended her adaptation of War and Peace, turning it into a two-part play; this production was staged by Shared Experience and Nottingham Playhouse before touring.
 In the same year, her musical adaptation of Zorro was produced at the Garrick Theatre, starring Olivier Award-winner Lesli Margherita and Olivier Award-nominee Emma Williams; Edmundson was nominated for an Olivier Award for Best New Musical.
 In 2009, Edmundson's adaptation of Life Is a Dream was produced at the Donmar Warehouse, starring BAFTA Award-winner Dominic West.